This is a fun freezer paper stencil Cricut project that involved materials that are already in your kitchen.

 It helps for a number of reasons, mostly so you have fewer little scraps to rearrange.
 But also, after you’re done stenciling the paint, sometimes you want to refill in the lines or paint over stray marks.
 Having a thicker and simpler design makes this part a little bit easier.

 I created 3 designs for my tea towel set.
-They are a free and available in my resource library.
+They are free and available in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here